njtierney/tierneyn.github.io/_drafts/Context.md

 I didn't touch programming at all after I finished high school.

-But a few years later while travelling in the USA rock climbing, I learnt that history had the interesting effect of <em>making things meaningful</em>.
+But a few years later while travelling in the USA, I learnt that history had the interesting effect of <em>making things meaningful</em>.

 In the USA.
 Houses weren't just houses - they were some famous person's house.
 Apparently he was important.
 I wish I knew who he was.